Pictures Gaudi Crypt Colonia Güell

 Pictures Gaudí crypt at Colonia Güell

-The Gaudí Crypt in Colonia Guell is an partially completely church just outside Barcelona designed by Spanish/Catalan modernist architect Antoni Gaudí.
-The crypt at Colonia Guell is a lesser known ,but significant Gaudí project that was never finished.
-Antoni Gaudí was commissioned in 1898 to build by his patron and good friend Eusebi Guell.
-The church was intended for the workers of the Colonia Guell Factory to be part of the workers village for the workers at the Colonia Guell factory, which Guell built in Santa Coloma de Cervelló in 1890.
-The village was finished but only the crypt of the church was built and it is known today as 'The Crypt in Colonia Güell.'
+The Gaudí Crypt in Colonia Guell is an partially completely church in Santa Coloma de Cervelló which is near Barcelona.
+It was designed by Spanish/Catalan modernist architect Antoni Gaudí.
+The crypt at Colonia Guell is a lesser known, but still significant Gaudí project and yet another one he never finished.
+Gaudí was commissioned in 1898 to build by his patron and good friend Eusebi Güell.
+The church was part of the Colonia Guell factory village for the workers at the Colonia Guell factory, which Guell established in Santa Coloma de Cervelló in 1890.
+The factory and village was finished but only the crypt of the church was ever built and therefore it's known today as 'The Crypt in Colonia Güell.'

 Santa Coloma de Cervelló is 25 km from the centre of Barcelona by car.
 It takes half an hour to get there by car or by train from the station at Plaza Espanya.